undera/chess-engine-nn/README.md

 ### 18 Aug 2019

 I fixed that issue with move flipping, will see how it affects the model.
+Looks like learning rate has improved a bit.